SafeStake: Running an Operator Node (on going)

 8. Running Geth/Nethermind/Besu/Erigon & Lighthouse Service

-NOTE: This step is to provide a quick way to setup and run the execution client and consensus client of goerli testnet.
+NOTE: This step is to provide a quick way to setup and run the execution client and consensus client.
 If you already have a node running execution client and consensus client, you can skip this step.

 cd dvf